 Here are the places we checked out in South Beach.

-I love me some falafels! 🙂 If you have never tried them, it’s essentially deep fried balls made of ground chickpeas, and then you put them into a pita with a host of other yummy ingredients.
+I love me some falafel! 🙂 If you have never tried them, it’s essentially deep-fried balls made of ground chickpeas, and then you put them into a pita with a host of other yummy ingredients.
 It’s kind of like a Chipotle burrito, except Middle Eastern style.
-If you’re conscious about eating deep fried dishes, there are more healthy ways to cook them at home.
+If you’re conscious about eating deep-fried dishes, there are more healthy ways to cook them at home.
 Since we eat a mostly vegan diet, places like Maoz Vegetarian are great because they have healthy, flavorful and inexpensive options for us.
 This location is right off of Lincoln Rd., so if you are in the area, drop in for a bite.